ryan-mcclue/ryan-mcclue/src/knowledge.md

 (not really necessary for dev-boards)

 ## Common
-(sign 1bit)-(exponent 8bits)-(significand/mantissa 23bits)
+Q notation used for fixed point, e.g. Q23.8 has 23 bits for units, 8 bits for fractional part IEEE also define special values Nan, Inf, -Inf etc.
-1 *     2² *      0.1234
+These will be returned when a floating point exception occurs, e.g. divide by 0, square root of negative For cortexm4, FPU is optional.
+So, check between software `aeabi__dmul()` and hardware `vadd.f32` (sign 1bit)-(exponent 8bits)-(significand/mantissa 23bits) 1 *     2² *      0.1234
 introducing negatives we effectively remove one bit